avanwinkle/masseffect2/modes/README.md

 This mode can only be played once.

 #### Derelict Reaper
-This mode can be selected from the Misson Select when the player reaches level 8 (by recruiting squadmates and/or completing other missions), but it does not have to be played immediately.
+The [Derelict Reaper mode](derelictreaper/config/derelictreaper.yaml) can be selected from the Misson Select when the player reaches level 8
+(by recruiting squadmates and/or completing other missions), but it does not have to be played immediately.
 The player can continue recruiting and doing other missions before they choose to play the Derelict Reaper.